kipoi/models/MMSplice/README.md

 ## Modular Modeling of Splicing (MMSplice)

 MMSplice predicts variant effect with 5 modules scoring exon, donor, acceptor, 3' intron and 5' intron.
-Modular predictions are combined with a linear model to predict $\Delta logit(\Psi)$ or witha logistic regression model to predict variant pathogenicity.
+Modular predictions are combined with a linear model to predict $\Delta logit(\Psi)$ or with a logistic regression model to predict variant pathogenicity.

 This repository hosts following models: